 Take into account that littering is a punishable act in Singapore.
 And the fine is very high!

-Public transport system is fast and efficient.
+Public transportation system in Singapore is fast and efficient.
 At the time of writing, in September 2016, there are five metro (MRT) lines, three Light Rail Transit (LRT) lines, a lot of buses and, of course, taxis.

 In my opinion, MRT (metro) is the fastest way to travel in the city.
 Metro rail network is extensive and that means, you will be able to get almost everywhere in Singapore by metro.
 This is a good Wikipedia article about MRT in Singapore.
 There you will find a map of metro lines, as well.